The services offered by the Nuclear Medicine Department are divided into 2 categories:

 There are many cases where an image of the radioactivity in the body is not required.
 Information about the way in which the body metabolises a given tracer can often be obtained from measuring the radioactivity present in samples of body fluids.

 Types of Procedures

-For both sets of pictures, the patient will be asked to lie flat on the scanning bed and keep their head still.
-The patient may eat and drink as normal on the day of their scan.
+For both sets of pictures, you will be asked to lie flat on the scanning bed and keep their head still.
+You may eat and drink as normal on the day of your scan.